jagoe/notion-rpg-day-tracker/MANUAL.md

 ### Day Tracker

 The day tracker can be found next to the calendar icon and you can use it to track the current in-game day.
 It can not go below `1`.\
-Whenever the tracker reaches a day with reminders, those reminders will pop up at the top of the page. <!-- gif here -->
+Whenever the tracker reaches a day with reminders, those reminders will pop up at the top of the page. <!-- TODO: gif here -->

-Tracking back will "rewind" the reminders, so don't have to recreate them if you accidentally navigated to the wrong day. <!-- gif here -->
+Tracking back will "rewind" the reminders, so don't have to recreate them if you accidentally navigated to the wrong day. <!-- TODO: gif here -->

 ### Reminders

-Clicking on the calendar icon will open the reminders popup where you can look at open reminders and create new ones. <!-- gif here -->
+Clicking on the calendar icon will open the reminders popup where you can look at open reminders and create new ones. <!-- TODO: gif here -->

 #### Adding reminders

 Reminders can be added by setting the _absolute_ or the _relative_ day they will be triggered on, entering the reminder and then clicking the "+"-Button or pressing the Enter key.

-__Absolute__: Just enter the day the reminder should be triggered on. <!-- gif here -->\
+__Absolute__: Just enter the day the reminder should be triggered on. <!-- TODO: gif here -->\
-__Relative__: Enter "+" followed by the amount of days _from now_ the reminder should be triggered on. <!-- gif here -->
+__Relative__: Enter "+" followed by the amount of days _from now_ the reminder should be triggered on. <!-- TODO: gif here -->

 #### Deleting reminders

 By clicking on the "—"-Button, you can delete a reminder.
-Be careful though, deleted reminders can _not_ be recovered. <!-- gif here -->
+Be careful though, deleted reminders can _not_ be recovered. <!-- TODO: gif here -->

 ## Roadmap